nebari-dev/nebari/docs/source/06_developers_contrib_guide/06_release.md

 # Release Process for QHub

+## Pre-release Checklist

+Currently Qhub is not fully automated.
+This makes it especially important to manually check the features.
+This is a minimal set of features that are guaranteed with each release.

+Validate successful `qhub deploy` and `qhub destroy` of QHub on all providers.

+ - [ ] Azure
+ - [ ] Amazon Web Services
+ - [ ] Digital Ocean
+ - [ ] Google Cloud Platform
+ - [ ] Existing Kubernetes Cluster

+Check services of Qhub on each.
+ - [ ] Login and launch jupyterlab notebook and able to run basic python calculations
+ - [ ] Launch dask-gateway
+    - able to scale to 2 workers
+    - run basic dask calculation
+    - view dask gateway dashboard
+ - [ ] Conda-store environments are created and available in jupyterlab notebook as kernels (dask, dashboard)
+ - [ ] Create basic panel dashboard

+## Release

 In order to create a release:

 1. Make sure the `RELEASE.md` is up to date with change, bug fixes,